huitema/draft-huitema-ccwg-bbr-realtime/draft-huitema-ccwg-bbr-realtime.md

 the first suspension.
 The "priority inversion" effect will be much larger.
 Depending on random events, we may see the 360p video freezing while the 1080p video is still animating.

-## Spotty or Bad WIFI Transmission
+## Spotty or Bad Wi-Fi Transmission

-WIFI transmission experiencing reduction in available bandwidth compounded with sustained packet losses causes couple of major issues.
+Wi-Fi bandwidth can drop suddenly due to small changes in the position or orientation of the device, or if a mobile obstacle like a human body moves into the path of transmission.
+We see small events causing a drastic reduction in bandwidth, and sometimes a marked increase in packet loss rates.
+We expect that the congestion control algorithm will quickly detect the bandwidth reduction, and inform the application, but in practice the detection always lag the event.

-- As with wifi suspension scenario, the senders expect a reduction in bandwidth and a delayed detection of this condition causes less important packets (say 1080p) to be enqueued for transmission.
+As in the Wi-Fi suspension scenario, the delay in detecting the bandwidth reduction causes priority inversions.
+The application will continue sending data at the previously allowed rate for some time, which will cause less important packets (say 1080p) to be enqueued for transmission.
+These packets will likely be queued in front of the Wi-Fi driver, and will be transmitted before any more urgent data can be sent.

-- Packet loss triggered retransmissions leads to increased data in flight
+BBRv3 will reduce the CWND quickly if packet losses are detected, but these losses will typically only be detected after a couple of RTT -- or maybe more if the packet queues are allowed to grow to large sizes.
+The effect is amplified if the pacing rate or the CWND was over estimated before the event, maybe because the connection was application limited.

-Both of these conditions result in negative compounding effects where less important packets ends up consuming more of the available bandwidth, thus causing priority inversion and wasted bandwidth due to unnecessary retransmissions.
+The bandwidth will be restored when the position or orientation of the device changes again, or if the obstacles are removed.
+When that happens, we expect that the congestion control algorithm will find out rapidly and let the application resume full transmission, but this will only happen after when BBR reaches the ProbeBW UP state, which may take a large number of RTTs with BBR v3.

 ## Downward drift